MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

-Constant queries, such as `Hello` and `Lift(5:7)`, emit a fixed sequence of output values for *each* input they receive.
-Since `void` provides exactly one input, these queries produced ` and 3 outputs respectively.
+Constant queries, such as `Hello` and `Lift(5:7)`, emit a fixed output flow for *each* input they receive.
+Since `void` provides exactly one input, these queries produce 1 and 3 outputs respectively.

 ### Composition & Identity